danielcashion/Clublacrosse-Scrape/readme.md

-# Welcome to our data scraping folder!
+# Welcome to our data scraping folder
 ***Summary***; we have two spiders that scrape the web and insert data of interest to us into an AWS Aurora Database.

 ## Spiders